Case Study 2

 • Sonic’s licensing program has generated nearly $3 billion of revenues to date and continues to help drive global sales of the Sonic The Hedgehog videogame franchise—with combined game unit sales and downloads of 1.6 billion and counting.

 • Notably, shortly after the brand’s US introduction in 1992, more children ages 6-12 knew who Sonic The Hedgehog was than Disney’s iconic signature character, Mickey Mouse.

-In 1992, shortly after the brand’s US introduction, more children ages 6-12 knew who Sonic was than Mickey Mouse.
-Now, three decades and a hit movie later, the brand continues to evolve, as Sega’s Sonic franchise remains very much alive and well.
+Now, over three decades and a hit movie later, as the brand and character continue to evolve, Sega’s Sonic The Hedgehog franchise remains very much alive and well.